Drepheus/Vizual/DEEPSEARCH_COMPLETE.md

 Your local `.env.local` is set up, but you need to add the API key to Vercel for production:

 1. Go to **https://vercel.com**
-2. Open your Omi project
+2. Open your Vizual project
 3. Go to **Settings** → **Environment Variables**
 4. Add:
    ```